Autograph (American band): Reunion (2013–present)

-In late 2013, original members Steve Lynch, Randy Rand, and Keni Richards got back together for a reunion.
-Due to Plunkett not being interested in doing the reunion, they have replaced him with Jailhouse, Agent X, Flood, 1RKO, solo artist singer/songwriter/guitarist Simon Daniels.
-The band has an interview in Guitar World Magazine, a review in Classic Rock and Fireworks magazines.
+In late 2013, original members Steve Lynch, Randy Rand, and Keni Richards got back together for a reunion and began touring in 2014.
+Due to Plunkett not being interested in doing the reunion, they have replaced him with Brazilian American singer/songwriter/guitarist Simon Daniels, a member of Jailhouse, Agent X, Flood, 1RKO.
+The band has an interview in Guitar World Magazine, and reviews in Classic Rock and Fireworks magazines.

 Since 2014, by which time Richards had been replaced by Mark Wieland on drums, the band has played the Monsters of Rock Cruise, M3 Rock Festival, The Moondance Jam, The Halfway Jam, Firefest UK, Rockin the Rivers, The Iowa State Fair along with other festivals, theaters and worldwide touring.

 On January 15, 2015, they released their first single, "You Are Us, We Are You", on iTunes.
-On April 21, they released their 2nd single, "I Lost My Mind in America", which made the Top 10 download of the charts.
+On April 21, they released their 2nd single, "I Lost My Mind in America".
 In July, the band was featured in USA Today NEWS after playing the famous Halfway Jam Rock Festival.
 On September 23, the band released their 3rd single "Every Generation" and is featured as track of the week on Classic Rock Magazine.

 On January 7, 2016, the new 5 song EP Louder, with 4 original new singles and a live version of "Turn up the Radio", was released and is available on the official website.

 On January 10, 2017, the band completed the recordings for the new full album which will be announced and released this year In March, the band had already toured the Midwest and Northeast US again, with shows in the UK and Germany and is booked solid for the rest of the year.

 On April 8, 2017, Keni Richards died at the age of 60.
 The cause of his death appears to be a drug-related homicide.

-On July 29, 2017, the band signed with EMP Label Group owned by David Ellefson of Megadeth and have announced a new album titled Get Off Your Ass, which was released on October 6, with a limited-edition vinyl LP.
-The Album hit # 21 on the Billboard Classic Rock Sales Chart with 2 singles on the Top 10 on the Hard Rock Media base Radio Chart.
-Extensive Touring followed the release.
-The Album got amazing reviews Worldwide.
+On July 29, 2017, the band signed with EMP Label Group owned by David Ellefson of Megadeth and have announced a new album titled Get Off Your Ass, which was released on October 6, with a limited-edition LP.
+The album received unfavorable reviews resulting in dismal sales and no royalties were paid.

-On July 24, 2019, Steve Lynch decided to move on to other projects so the band added a new guitarist on August 27, 2019.
-Jimi Bell previously played in the House of Lords and Maxx Explosion.
-Bell appeared in the 1986 film, Light Of Day, where he was both a performer in the movie and played on the soundtrack album.
-He is an official endorsee of GHS Strings, Marshall Amps (Europe), Ovation Guitars, Roberts Guitars, Viper Guitars, Charvel Guitars and PVX Guitars.
+On July 24, 2019, Steve Lynch decided to take a temporary break from touring and was replaced by Jimi Bell, who previously played in the House of Lords and Maxx Explosion.

-On April 26, 2022, it was announced bassist Randy Rand, one of the original members, had died at the age of 71.
+On April 26, 2022, it was announced bassist Randy Rand, one of the original members, had died at the age of 69.